TI-83 series: Firmware replacement

-TI continued to rely on 512-bit RSA cryptographic signing keys long for many years after it was known that longer keys were necessary for security.
+TI continued to rely on 512-bit RSA cryptographic signing keys for many years after it was known that longer keys were necessary for security.
 512-bit keys had been publicly cracked in 1999 as part of the RSA Factoring Challenge.

 In 2009, a group of hobbyists brute-forced and subsequently distributed methods to find all of the cryptographic signing keys for the TI calculator firmware, allowing users to directly flash their own operating systems to the devices.
 The key for the TI-83 Plus calculator was first published by a member of the unitedti.org forum; it took several months to crack.
 The other keys were found after a few weeks by the unitedti.org community through a distributed computing project.
 Texas Instruments then began sending out DMCA takedown requests to a variety of different websites mirroring the keys, including unitedTI and reddit.com.
 They then became subject to the Streisand effect and were mirrored on a number of different sites.

 Successor

-The TI-84 Plus series was introduced in April 2004 as a further update to the TI-83 Plus line.
+The TI-84 Plus series was launched in June 2004 as a further update to the TI-83 Plus line.
 The main improvements of the TI-84 Plus and TI-84 Plus Silver Edition are a modernized case design, changeable faceplates (Silver Edition only), a few new functions, more speed and memory, a clock, and USB port connectivity.
 The TI-84 Plus also has a brighter screen with a clearer contrast, though this caused a bug with the LCD driver in some calculators sold.
 The TI-84 Plus has 3 times the memory of the TI-83 Plus, and the TI-84 Plus Silver Edition has 9 times the memory of the TI-83 Plus.
 They both have 2.5 times the speed of the TI-83 Plus.
 The operating system and math functionality remain essentially the same, as does the standard link port for connecting with the rest of the TI calculator series.

 While mobile devices and the internet have superseded any calculator's capabilities, standardized testing precludes the use of those devices.
-Furthermore, textbooks have been tailored for the TI-83 effectively giving the calculator a "monopoly in the field of high school mathematics."
+Furthermore, textbooks have been tailored for the TI-83, effectively giving the calculator a "monopoly in the field of high school mathematics."